CEI-lab/ece3400-2017/docs/lab4.md

 #### Recieve packets from the Arduino

 Using the packet format that you have agreed on with the radio team, write a module to read packets from the Arduino.
-Use the communicaton protocol you decided on in the pre-lab.
-To test your packet reciever, consider using the on-board LEDs and output signals onto GPIO pins and viewing them using a scope.
+Use the communication protocol you decided on in the pre-lab.
+To test your packet receiver, consider using the on-board LEDs and output signals onto GPIO pins and viewing them using a scope.

 #### Highlight the robot's current location based on packet information

-Now that you can recieve packets, parse this data and use it to display the robot's current location in the 4x5 grid.
+Now that you can receive packets, parse this data and use it to display the robot's current location in the 4x5 grid.

 #### Mark explored territory

 Finally, add additional support to display any previously-visited locations.

 ***